AmineSidki/Sprout/README.md

 >- No framework lock-in.

 - _Why MapStruct ?_
->Mapstruct handles the takes the concept of Lombok annotations, and applies it to mappers, giving intelligent mappers that won't break easily and that support multiple DTO formats without the heavy lifting of classical mappers.
+>MapStruct takes the concept of Lombok annotations and applies it to mappers, giving you intelligent mapping code that won't break easily and that supports multiple output formats — full DTO, projection, entity — without the heavy lifting of classical mappers.
 >Unlike reflection-based mappers, MapStruct generates plain Java classes.
 >
 >There is: